TheAmalShibu/CSAmeetAutomation/readme.md

 ```
 > Python3 is preffered over other versions of python.

+> For the current meet bot version chromium based browers (Google,Brave) are preffered over other browsers.

 Do raise an issue for feature request or bug fixes :)